javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread-operator/article.md

 showName("Ilya");
 ```

-In old times, rest parameters did not exist in the language, and using `arguments` was the only way to get all arguments of the function, no matter their total number.

-And it still works, we can use it today.
+In old times, rest parameters did not exist in the language, and using `arguments` was the only way to get all arguments of the function.
+And it still works, we can find it in the old code.

 But the downside is that although `arguments` is both array-like and iterable, it's not an array.
 It does not support array methods, so we can't call `arguments.map(...)` for example.